Wanna find out how long Yorkies can hold their pee? Keep on sniffing!

 It’s DANGEROUS to their Health

 While young Yorkie puppies must be taken out once every 1-2 hours during the potty training process, Yorkie adults who are fully potty-trained should be able to hold it for 8 hours.
 Although healthy adult Yorkies can probably hold it in for longer (10-12 hours), they should NOT be expected to do so.
-As it IS cruel to expect any dog to hold it for more than 8 hours, you should expect accidents after 8 hours.
+As it IS cruel to expect any dog to hold it for more than 8 hours, you should almost expect accidents after 8 hours.
+You should also consider the amount of water consumption – obviously, the more water consumed, the less likely they can hold it for a “long” time.
+It’s common sense!
+With that barked, clean water should be available to your Yorkie at all times.
 Forcing Yorkies to hold their pee longer than 8 hours can cause urinary tract infections, urinary stones, and behavioral issues.
 In the long run, Yorkies who hold their pee for long periods regularly may develop incontinence and even urinary cancer.

 Even though I’ve been on countless 10+ hour international flights, I am never expected to hold it for that long.
 My human leaves a pee pad inside the carrier in case of accidents and comes prepared with dog wipes, poop bags, and human hand wipes for easy cleaning.